 How Much Will I Make With a Network Security Career?

 Salaries differ depending on the network security career you choose.
-For example, according to Glassdoor, network security analysts make an average of $99,730 per year.
 No matter what direction you choose, you can expect to earn a solid salary with benefits.

 How Do I Get a Job in Network Security?